 All programs add suffixes (e.g. .db, .fasta) as needed.
 The -v option universally turns on a verbose reporting mode for the relevant programs.
 The formal UNIX command line descriptions and options for the Dazzler database commands are as follows:

 Builds an initial data base, or adds to an existing database, either (a) the list of .fasta files following the database name argument, or (b) the list of .fasta files in <file> if the -f option is used, or (c) entries piped from the standard input if the -i option is used.
 If the DB is being created it is established as a Sequence-DB (S-DB) otherwise its type is unchanged.
 If a faux file name, <name>, follows the -i option then all the input received is considered to have come from a file by the name of <name>.fasta by DB2fasta, otherwise it will be sent to the standard output by DB2fasta.
 The SMRT cells in a given named input (i.e. all sources other than -i without a name) can only be added consecutively to the DB (this is checked by the command).
 The .fasta headers must be in the “Pacbio” format (i.e. the output of the Pacbio tools or our dextract program) and the well, pulse interval, and read quality are extracted from the header and kept with each read record.
+The headers may now also be those that Pacbio outputs for CCS data wherein the pulse range is replaced by the string “ccs” and in which case only the well number is recorded.
 If the files are being added to an existing database, and the partition settings of the DB have already been set (see DBsplit below), then the partitioning of the database is updated to include the new data.
 A file may contain the data from multiple SMRT cells provided the reads for each SMRT cell are consecutive in the file.

 The set of .fasta files for the given DB are recreated from the DB exactly as they were input.
 That is, this is a perfect inversion, including the reconstitution of the proper .fasta headers.
 Because of this property, one can, if desired, delete the .fasta source files once they are in the DB as they can always be recreated from it.
 Entries imported from the standard input will be place in the faux file name given on import, or to the standard output if no name was given.
 By default the output sequences are in lower case and 80 chars per line.
 The -U option specifies upper case should be used, and the characters per line, or line width, can be set to any positive value with the -w option.